Loxone Air – Retrofitting Project Part 1

 The Loxone Smart Home takes care of the little things for you.
 In a 4-person household, each year up to 50,000 tasks would be controlled in your home with the autopilot, giving you more time to focus on the important things in life.

 A Loxone Smart Home enables you to come home to an autopilot lifestyle and offers many tangible benefits.
 It makes your home smarter, safer and more economical.
 Above all – a Loxone Smart Home makes you happier.
-Request a free brochure to find out more.
+Request a free magazine to find out more.

 The project was achieved with the following Loxone products: